 The Austrian arbitration panel ultimately sided with Altmann.
 This decision was a significant victory because Austria was extremely reluctant to let go of the Klimt paintings, which were worth approximately $150 million dollars, and served as a tribute to Austria’s native artistic genius Klimt.

 Legal Translators Make Cross-Border Cases Triable

-Stolen art cases are only a tiny portion of the many, many international cases that arise in the U.S. and abroad.
-None of those cases could be litigated if it was not for the highly technical expertise of legal translators who translate from Hebrew to English, German to English, French to English and from and into Russian, Portuguese, Polish, Dutch, Romanian, Croatian, Spanish, Italian, Czech, Hungarian, Slovak, and other foreign languages who assist in ensuring that all parties can speak, and can be heard, in courts throughout the world.
+Stolen art cases are only a tiny portion of the many, many international cases that arise abroad and in the U.S. None of those cases could be litigated if it was not for the highly technical expertise of legal translators who translate from Hebrew to English, German to English, French to English and from and into Russian, Portuguese, Polish, Dutch, Romanian, Croatian, Spanish, Italian, Czech, Hungarian, Slovak, and other foreign languages who assist in ensuring that all parties can speak, and can be heard, in courts throughout the world.

 If you are litigating matters across borders, you will need the services of a reliable, professional legal translation service.
 We welcome you to call All Language Alliance, Inc. at 303-470-9555, and find out how we can make your international litigation go smoothly with our multilingual legal translation and in-person and remote deposition interpreting services from and into the official languages of the EU, Asian languages, languages of the Middle East, and Scandinavian languages.

 #alllanguagealliance #genealogytranslation #ForeignSovereignImmunitiesAct #FSIA #legaltranslation #legaltranslationservices #legaltranslator #hebrewtranslator #germantranslator #hebrewtranslationservices #germantranslationservices #litigationtranslation #artlitigationtranslation #artlitigation